C and C++

 Vector style assignment

-std::vector<ParameterType *> &parameters = DEREF(SomeMessage::soap_new_std__vectorTemplateOfPointerToSomeMessage__CurParameterType(iSoap));
+std::vector<ParameterType *> ¶meters = DEREF(SomeMessage::soap_new_std__vectorTemplateOfPointerToSomeMessage__CurParameterType(iSoap));

 parameters.emplace_back(someParameterType);